schlagmichdoch/PairDrop/README.md

 ## Features
 [PairDrop](https://pairdrop.net) is a sublime alternative to AirDrop that works on all platforms.

+- File Sharing on your local network
-Send images, documents or text via peer to peer connection to devices in the same local network/Wi-Fi or to paired devices.
+  - Send images, documents or text via peer to peer connection to devices on the same local network.
+- Internet Transfers
+  - Join temporary public rooms to transfer files easily over the internet!
+- Web-Application
-As it is web based, it runs on all devices.
+  - As it is web based, it runs on all devices.

 You want to quickly send a file from your phone to your laptop?
 <br>You want to share photos in original quality with friends that use a mixture of Android and iOS?